rungeun/com.aware.plugin.device_id_manager/README.md

 # Providers
 This plugin does not have its own content provider.
 All device ID changes are stored directly in the AWARE framework's main settings table.

+## License

+This project is a modified version of the [AWARE ambient_noise plugin](https://github.com/denzilferreira/com.aware.plugin.ambient_noise), which is part of the [AWARE Framework](https://github.com/awareframework/aware-client).

+- Original work: Copyright (c) 2011 AWARE Mobile Context Instrumentation Middleware/Framework
+- Modifications: Copyright (c) 2025 RunGeun

+Licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) file for details.